viadeo/kasper-framework/doc/source/guide/3_defining_a_platform/9_using_auto_documentation.rst

 Installing auto documentation
 ------------------------

-The auto documentation is available as plugins thanks to `DocumentationPlugin` plugin allows to define web services.
+The auto documentation is available as a plugin thanks to `DocumentationPlugin` plugin which defines some web services.

 From the plugin, you can retrieve Jersey resource `KasperDocResource`.